I love my four-footed friends and want to ensure safe holiday travel with pets and help you make your adventures more pet-friendly.

 Try to keep your pet on a regular schedule, feeding when you would normally feed at home and, similarly, keeping a regular relieving time so there are no backseat “accidents.”
 The same goes for food and water – try not to switch your pet’s food halfway through the trip, as it may disagree with the digestive tract.
 If you can, bring along a jug of water from home and add local water along the way so that your pet’s digestive system can handle the gradual change in H20.

-The Animal and Plant Health Inspection Service requires that pets be at least 8-weeks old and fully weaned before traveling by air.
-Puppies, kittens, sick pets, animals in heat, weak or pregnant animals should not travel.
+The Animal and Plant Health Inspection Service has certain requirements before pets may travel by air in the U.S. Puppies, kittens, sick pets, animals in heat, weak or pregnant animals should not travel.
 Should your pet’s air travel become too much of an ordeal, consider the safer option of a kennel or a licensed pet sitter.
 If your pet is ready to fly the skies, make absolutely sure its crate is properly marked with “This End Up” and “Live Animal” stickers.
 The airlines have strict regulations about transporting animals in inclement weather, be it too hot or too cold.
 Opt for morning or evening flights when planning your trip, to minimize extreme temperature in the cargo hold.
 Consider non-stop flights to avoid stressful transfers.
-Make sure there's at least 5 hours between feeding your dog and your flight (two hours for water).
+Make sure there’s at least 5 hours between feeding your dog and your flight (two hours for water).

 11. Skip the Fashion Show